rijpma/cathedrals/README.md

 |Figure A9| figs/disasterpanel.pdf|
 |Figure A9| figs/disasterpanel.pdf|

-There are scripts to create the data as well as the figures.
-The scripts prep_citydata.R prep_popdata.R, and prep_churchdata.R create the basic data files.
-The remaining scripts create the figures in the main paper and the appendices.

 The scripts cat_osmchurches.R and cat_geocoding.R are excluded from the overall reproduction script because they make a lot of requests at the OpenStreetMap/overpass and google geocoding servers.
 Moreover, the data on the servers can have changed since the original requests.
 They are included here only to show how this part of the data was created.

-The scripts have a GPLv3 license.
+The scripts have a GPL-3 license.
 The data based on OpenStreetMap has an [Open Database License](http://opendatacommons.org/licenses/odbl/1.0/).
 This holds for the following files:

 * dat/checkedchurches_eb_8_2018sep4.csv
 * dat/churches_italy_2_2018oct2.csv